Commercial Business Property Loan

 Refinancing

 Most commercial/industrial business property loans have a lock-in period of 1 to 3 years.
-After the lock in period is over, rates will typically be increased significantly.
+After the lock in period, rates will typically be increased significantly.

 SMEs with existing property loans that are out of lock-in period could first consider requesting a repricing application with their current lender to a package with lower interest rates.
 This saves you hassle and legal conveyancing fees to refinance the loan to another bank.

-If you think that the repricing rate your current bank offers is still higher than current market rates, try refinancing the loan to another bank to save on interest costs.
+If you the repricing rate your current bank offers is still higher than current market rates, try refinancing the loan to another bank to save on interest.

 Speak to an experienced SME loan consultant if you need help sourcing for the lowest refinancing rates and best commercial property loan comparison.